MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 To copy a production environment to a support environment:

 1. If you don't already have a support environment available, [contact Microsoft Support](/power-platform/admin/get-help-support) to request one.
-Once your support environment is available on your tenant, you'll be able to see it in the Power Platform admin center.
+Once your support environment is available on your tenant, you are able to see it in the Power Platform admin center.
 1. Select the production environment that you want to copy and then select **Copy** in the top ribbon.
     ![Select the source environment and then choose Copy.](media/instances-copy.png "Select the source environment and then choose Copy")
 1. The **Copy environment** pane opens on the right side of the page.
 Make the following settings:
    - **Copy environment**: This should already show the name of the environment you have chosen to copy at the top of the pane.
    - **Copy over**: Select **Everything**.
    - **Select environment to overwrite**: Select the name of the support environment that was created for you.
 The name of your support environment includes your case number.
     ![Choose your copy options.](media/instances-overwrite-support4.png "Choose your copy options")
 1. When you select the target environment, most of the other settings here are set automatically, and a notice is shown to alert you that Microsoft Support will be able to access the support environment.
 Read the notice and select **OK** if you agree with the terms.
 1. Your production environment is now copied to the support environment.

 ## Delete or reset a Customer Insights - Journeys environment